Justice and Activism

 Justice for Our Neighbors Michigan

-JFON is a non-profit that provides pro bono legal services to vulnerable immigrants living in Michigan communities.
-FUMC AA supports JFON through hosting events, activities and operations, such as use of church facilities, co-sponsorship of educational programs and overall promotion of our work.
-JFON attorneys help low-income immigrants understand their choices and navigate the complexities and barriers of the legal system.
-JFON legal clinics and visitation programs run every month.
-Educational and advocacy activities, trainings, and events take place throughout the year.
-To find out more, volunteer or make a donation, visit the JFON website: http://www.jfonmi.org/
+Justice for Our Neighbors Michigan (JFON-MI) is a nonprofit that provides pro bono legal services to vulnerable immigrants, refugees and asylum seekers living in Michigan communities.
+The national program model was begun by UMCOR more than 20 years ago, and Methodist churches continue to be valuable partners.
+JFON-MI attorneys help low-income immigrants understand their choices and navigate the complexities and barriers of the legal system.
+Legal clinics and detention visitation programs run every month.
+Educational and advocacy events take place throughout the year.
+FUMC AA supports by hosting events and activities, co-sponsoring educational programs and providing a financial gift.
+To find out more, volunteer or make a donation, visit the JFON website.

 Contact: Tori Booker

 Our mission is to create and nurture a culture of hospitality in which people with disabilities are welcomed and participate in our church community.

 We achieve this through addressing accessibility issues, bringing awareness to the community and advocating for those missing at the table.

 Monthly disability awareness talks help educate and give insights into how our community can be supportive to each other.
 See a list of upcoming and past topics here.

 An environment group focused on educating ourselves and our congregation.
 Meeting topics include climate change, plastics in environment, toxic algae (drinking water in Toledo) and environmental justice (Flint water crisis).
 Our goal is to make changes to our own lifestyles, propose environmental goals for ourselves and the congregation and collaborate with faith-based organizations.
 Let’s learn, share and take action — change happens when we all work together!